Barrels-wine/Barrels/README.md

 If running the project for the first time you will need to modify your `/etc/hosts` file to include the following line :

 ```
-127.0.0.1 api.mycellar.test
+127.0.0.1 api.barrels.test
 ```

 You can now install python requirements: `pip install -r --upgraded requirements.txt`.

 Then just run `fab start`.

-The project is available at `http://api.mycellar.test`.
+The project is available at `http://api.barrels.test`.
 You can use an api client (eg. Postman) to play with it.

 ## Commands